TestProjects-Sigma/sigmatoolkit/README.md

 - **SMTP testing**: Only test with accounts you own or have authorization to use
 - **Email sending**: Be responsible when sending test emails to avoid spam complaints
 - **Credentials**: Never use production passwords in testing environments
+- **Speed testing**: Speedtest traffic may be monitored or throttled by some ISPs
 - **Network analysis**: Follow your organization's security policies
 - **Result sharing**: Be cautious when sharing output that may contain sensitive information
 - **Authentication**: Use app-specific passwords when available instead of account passwords